EternityForest/AnyoneCanDoIt/MechanicalDesign.md

 ### Sealing

-Trying to seal something is an example of overconstraint, as you need the whole surface of the seal to be touching.
+Trying to seal something is often an example of overconstraint, as you need the whole surface of the seal to be touching, meaning you have a lot of different points trying to do the same thing.

 This is why o rings are used, to take up the gaps that show up anyway if you don't get everything micrometer-perfect, or someone accidentally makes a tiny scratch.

+In practice, sealed parts usually work because the parts that actually do the sealin